 Plants have their own defence system against insect pests.
 Insect pest resistance refers to plants that are able to resist insect pest attacks by releasing toxic substances that are harmful to insect pests.
 When the natural defensive system fails to resist, plants are genetically engineered by artificial means to produce resistance in them.

 It can be defined in many ways.
 In a broad sense, it can be defined: as “A plant being relatively less damaged as the result of heritable resistant qualities than a plant without qualities”

 In the practical agricultural aspect, it can be defined: as “A crop with resistant properties yields more than a susceptible crop in the same insect pest attacking conditions.”

 Transgenic crop of insect pest

 An approach in the field of advanced agriculture through which the genome of plants is altered by introducing one or more desirable genes by using genetic engineering.
 Such plants are called transgenic crops.
 If resistant genes are introduced then plants are called transgenic insect pests.

-Some transgenic crop varieties of insect pest are Pusa Gaurav (A variety of Brassica that has resistance to aphids), Pusa Seam 2 and Pusa Seam 3 (varieties of flat bean that have resistance to jassids, aphids and fruit borers), Pusa seven and Pusa A-4 (varieties of okra have resistance to shoot and fruit borers).
+Some transgenic crop varieties of insect pests are Pusa Gaurav (A variety of Brassica that has resistance to aphids), Pusa Seam 2 and Pusa Seam 3 (varieties of flat bean that have resistance to jassids, aphids and fruit borers), Pusa seven and Pusa A-4 (varieties of okra have resistance to shoot and fruit borers).

-Mechanism of Host Plant resistance
+Mechanism of Host Plant Resistance

-The concept of mechanism of host plant resistance was given by R.H Painter (1951) who grouped it into three main categories:
+The concept of the mechanism of host plant resistance was given by R.H Painter (1951) who grouped it into three main categories: